IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 >
 > Organizations are powerful representations, they can have more than one
 > hierarchy in mCSD, but Locations can only have one hierarchy.
 (This requires
-> a mCSD extension to the core FHIR spec for Organizations.)
+> an mCSD extension to the core FHIR® spec for Organizations.)

 #### 1.3.3.1 Hierarchies

-Multiple hierarchies are handled with a FHIR extension on the Organization resource in mCSD.
+Multiple hierarchies are handled with a FHIR® extension on the Organization resource in mCSD.
 Each Organization can be part of any number of parent Organizations associated with a type for the hierarchy.
 A hierarchy can be within Facilities, Jurisdictions and/or Organizations.
 This extension is